haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/99_tasks/Task24K.md

 1. Go to the workspace folder 'Siba'
 1. Clone there the backend project repo: https://github.com/haagahelia/Siba_be
 1. You will not get the node_modules, so you will need to move to that folder and: ```npm install```
-1. Also the .env files are not in repo, so create/copy the given files to backend repo root
+1. Also the .env files are not in repo, so create/copy the given files to backend repo root.
+    - Backend needs all other info than the MARIADB_ROOT_PASSWORD but having that does not harm other than security a bit
 1. You can also run the: ```npm audit fix```   , if there would be any recent vulnerabilities.
 1. Now ```npm start``` should start the backend.
 But still without Database connection
 1. See the backend logs in the 'logs' folder